 Examples: non-authentic products that have brand name labels or logos

-We take violations of this policy very seriously, and consider them egregious.
+We take violations of this policy very seriously and consider them egregious, as they pose a risk to the security of our users or their property (for instance, from criminal activity and/or malicious ads).
+In determining whether an advertiser or destination is violating this policy, we may review information from multiple sources including your ad, website, accounts, and third-party sources.
 Accounts that violate this policy may be suspended and may not be allowed to advertise with us again.
 If you believe there's been an error, and that you haven’t violated our policy, submit an appeal and explain why.
 We only reinstate accounts in compelling circumstances, so it's important that you take the time to be thorough, accurate, and honest.
 Learn more about suspended accounts.

 Google Ads counterfeit vs. trademark policy